FacilityKit Blog

 SNF Emergency Preparedness Plan — CMS Requirements & Free Checklist

-Complete guide to CMS emergency preparedness requirements under 42 CFR §483.73.
+Complete guide to CMS emergency preparedness requirements.
 Covers all four required elements, the deficiencies surveyors cite most, annual testing documentation, and how to track staff EP training completion.

 SNF Staff Orientation Checklist — New Hire Training Requirements 2026

-What CMS requires for every new SNF hire, organized by Day 1, Week 1, and Month 1 — with F-tag citations, a required vs. recommended topic breakdown, and a system for tracking completion that surveyors will actually accept.
+What CMS requires for every new SNF hire, organized by Day 1, Week 1, and Month 1 — with F-tag citations, required vs. recommended topic breakdowns, and a system for tracking completion that surveyors accept.

 Free Nursing Staff Certification Tracking Template for SNFs

-Why Excel fails at tracking 1,200 expiration dates across 200 staff, what a compliant certification tracking system actually needs, and a free template covering all 6 certification types with expiration alerts, department views, and audit-ready reports.
+Why Excel fails at tracking 1,200 expiration dates across 200 staff, what a compliant certification tracking system actually needs, and a free template covering all 6 certification types with expiration alerts.

 CMS Survey Day Survival Guide — What the April 30 Changes Actually Mean For Your Facility

-QSO-26-03-NH takes effect in 7 days.
-Here’s what changed — 5-hour Day 1 presence, 2-day abbreviated surveys, mandatory law enforcement reporting for abuse, and CMPs going public June 24 — why CMS made these moves, and exactly what to do before April 30.
+5-hour Day 1 presence, 2-day abbreviated surveys, mandatory law enforcement reporting for abuse, and CMPs going public June 24 — what to do before your next survey.

 The Ultimate SNF Mock Survey Checklist — What Surveyors Actually Look For

 Starting April 30, surveyors spend 5 consecutive hours on Day 1.
 CMPs go public on Care Compare June 24.
-This department-by-department checklist covers nursing, dietary, activities, infection control, environmental, and resident rights — formatted to print and actually use.
+Department-by-department checklist covering nursing, dietary, activities, infection control, and more.

 What Your Nursing Home Can Learn From Carnival Cruises

 Carnival Cruise ships are basically floating nursing homes.
-Confined population, 24/7 food service, activities programming, infection control, diverse staff, and people who can’t just leave when they’re unhappy.
-The parallel is less absurd than it sounds — and the operational takeaways are genuinely useful.
+Confined population, 24/7 food service, infection control, diverse staff, and people who can't just leave when they're unhappy.
+The parallel is less absurd than it sounds.

 The FY 2027 SNF PPS Proposed Rule: What the 2.4% Rate Increase Actually Means for Your Facility